qhyang42/breathmetrics-py/docs/dev_notes.md

 # development notes for breathmetrics python
 9/26/2025 scaffolding built. started building helper function. no test performed yet.
 9/27/2025 add find extrema. need to find a testing data

 # pipeline from orig breathmetrics toolbox:
 ## preproc
-check input. i can take numpy array, CSV, .mat file baseline correction. demean, zscore decide internally which resp to use. mean centered or not
+check input. i can take numpy array, CSV, .mat file. reshape to single vector optional input: crude inhale marker as a vec of sample number baseline correction. demean, zscore decide internally which resp to use. mean centered or not
 ## feature extraction. all of these go into kernel.py
+### primary
-find extrema. *wrote, no test* find onsets and pauses. this will have to be modified to new functions *wrote, no test* find inhale and exhale offsets find pause calculate inhale and exhale volume calculate secondary features calculate resp phase print secondary features (util?) check if features are estimated (util?)
+find extrema. *wrote, no test* find onsets and pauses. this will have to be modified to new functions *wrote, no test* find inhale and exhale offsets *wrote, no test* find pause calculate inhale and exhale volume
+### secondary
+calculate secondary features
+calculate resp phase
+print secondary features (util?) check if features are estimated (util?)
-## ERPs
+## ERPs and summary stats
 calculate ERP
 calculate resampled ERP
 ## plotting